DRIFTKINGEVO/pe-adminmenu/README.md

 * 2) Place your script in your server.
 * 3) Add yourself (steam hex|identifier) to the admin_sv.lua
 * 4) Press INSERT to open the menu.
+* 5) Set up the webhooks on the server.

 ## Issues